bird-house/flyingpigeon/docs/source/processes/index.rst

 ==========================

 Statistical approach to calculate the spatial favorability of climate sensitive species.

-:Hint: There is a tutoial chapter to learn how to use the SDM process.

 The appraoch is to be performed in two steps: